1borgy/cascade/README.md

 ## why do i get a message saying "SmartScreen prevented an unrecognized app from starting" when trying to run cascade?

-this is not a windows defender message - this message basically means that i don't have the certificate required to become a "recognized publisher".
+this message basically means that i don't have the certificate required to become a "recognized publisher".

 these certificates